tr33m4n/utilities/README.md

 # utilities
 A basic set of utility classes for use in other modules.

-## `\tr33m4n\Utilities\Registry`
-A simple statically accessed registry class

-- `Registry::set` Set an item in the registry
-- `Registry::get` Get an item from the registry
-- `Registry::has` Check if an item exists in the registry
-- `Registry::setConfigProvider` A special case for globally setting a config provider
-- `Registry::getConfigProvider` A special case for getting a globally set config provider

 ## `\tr33m4n\Utilities\Data\DataCollection`
 A simple, iterable collection for storing data